jack-zheng/MimoV2/README.md

-    *. python manage_db.py db migrate --message 'some message you want' *. python manage_db.py db upgrade, then the db schema will be changed *. python manage_db.py db history, to check the change history
+    *. python manage_db.py db migrate --message 'some message you want' *. python manage_db.py db upgrade, then the db schema will be changed *. python manage_db.py db history, to check the change history *. when OS is windows, mirgate with --message will be failed
 4. SQLITE is not support the rename of column, so I have to do this db change manually

 usage of Coverage.py